fc-minecraft/hoc2021-makecode-md/great_wall.md

 # The Great Wall of China

 ## Step 1
-Pandas keep eating the bamboo scaffolding, stopping the workers from getting high enough to complete the wall.
+Pandas keep eating the bamboo scaffolding, stopping the Engineer from getting high enough to complete the wall.
 Plant 5 pieces of bamboo to lead the pandas away from the wall.

 #### ~ tutorialhint